chadrem/tribe_em/README.md

 ## Customization

 Tribe EM is designed to be easily customized through inheritence of Tribe::EM::Connection.
-This base class will proxy communication between EventMachine and Tribe's actor system.
+Communication between EventMachine and the Tribe actor system is provided by Tribe::EM::ActorProxy.

 ## TODO - missing features